throughnothing/TrezorCrx/README.md

 ## Build

-To build run `webpack`.
-Whenever you make changes to the javascript in `js/` you will need to run webpack before re-launching the app from Chrome.
+To build run: `npm run build`

+Whenever you make changes to the javascript in `js/` you will need to run this again before re-launching the app from Chrome.

 ## TODO